Free Yourself from Reactivity: 10-wk journey to liberation Thu May 16, 2024 @ 9am PDT (Online)

 Location: Zoom link provided with registration.

-Materials: All registrants in the United States receive a Heart-Canvas (an interactive emotional compass) in the mail.
-The presentation slides are provided during the meeting.
+Materials: The presentation slides are provided during the meeting.
 Zoom sessions are recorded and provided in member-only series webpage along with the slides PDF for download.

-*** Free First Session Monday 5/24/2021 click to register here for Zoom (same as workshop) ***
+*** Free First Session Thursday May 16 @ 9:00 AM Pacific click to register here for reminder email with Zoom information ***

 Note: Zoom sessions main room recorded and available for registered participants through members-only webpage.